shreshthjain/submissiom/module-4/talk-proposal.md

 ## Early outline
 Write an early outline for the structure of your talk.
 We don't expect lots of detail, just a bullet point list of what you'll talk about, and in what order.
 <br>
-# sex and gender:
+# Sex And Gender:
-- sex meaning and types
+- Sex Meaning And Types
-- gender(identity):
+- Gender (Identity):
-  - meaning
+  - Meaning
-  - types
+  - Types
-  - difference between sex & gender
+  - Difference Between Sex & Gender
-  - taboos for transgender
+  - Taboos For Transgender
-# society's expectations from sexes:
+# Society's Expectations From Sexes:
-- of masculinity
+- Of Masculinity
-- of femininity
+- Of Femininity
-- negligence of identity and choice
+- Negligence Of Identity And Choice
-- brief about development of feminism and the need for it
+- Brief About Development Of Feminism And The Need For It
-# sexual orientation.
+# Sexual Orientation.
-- types
+- Types
-- realisation
+- Realisation
-- coming out to society
+- Coming Out To Society
-- examples of people who had the courage.
+- Examples Of People Who Had The Courage.
 # LGBTQ+
-- full form and the + communities.
+- Full Form And The + Communities.
-- section 447 and pride parades.
+- Section 447 And Pride Parades.

 ## Talk proposal
 ### Talk title